yash-suryarao/DevOps-Notes/6-Kubernetes.md

 <img src="https://miro.medium.com/v2/resize:fit:828/format:webp/0*fOP7i8w794bWvUuM.png">

 ### Worker Node (Worker Plane):
-A Node is a `worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster.` Each Node is managed by the control plane.
+`A Worker Node is a virtual or a physical machine, depending on the K8s cluster.` Each Node is managed by the control plane.
 A Node can have multiple pods, and the Kubernetes control plane automatically handles scheduling the pods across the Nodes in the cluster.

+There are 4 components in the worker node.
 __1. Pod:-__ Pods are smallest deployable units in the Kubernetes cluster and the pod can hold one or more containers.
 A single worker node can have one or more than one pods.

 __2. Kubelet:-__ The kubelet is the `agent` running on each `worker node`.
-It communicates with the master node and manages the containers running on the node.
+It communicates with the master node and manages the pods running on the node.
 The kubelet ensures that the `desired state` of the `containers`, as defined by the master node, is maintained.
+As well kubelete monitors the lifecycle of pods which helps to start and stop the pods.

 __3. Container Runtime:-__ The container runtime, such as Docker, is responsible for pulling container images from a registry and running them as containers on the worker node.
 It provides the underlying infrastructure that allows containers to function.